Election Security Spotlight — What Is an ISAC?

 What it is

 “ISAC” stands for Information Sharing and Analysis Center.
 ISACs pertain specifically to critical infrastructure sectors.
 They exist to protect the facilities, employees, and customers of critical infrastructure organizations.
 In addition, ISACs collect information from member organizations, analyze the information collected, and disseminate threat information to their member organizations along with recommended tools to mitigate the risk of any given threat.
 Most ISACs are concerned with more than just cybersecurity or physical security alone; rather, they take an all-hazards approach, including all types of emergencies.
 By design, ISACs are not federal government organizations but operate in the private sector, usually under the direction of nonprofit companies.
-The Multi-State and Elections Infrastructure Information Sharing and Analysis Centers (MS-ISAC® and EI-ISAC®) are the only ISACs that receive annual federal funding from Congress.
+The Multi-State and Elections Infrastructure Information Sharing and Analysis Centers (MS-ISAC®) is the only ISAC that receives annual federal funding from Congress.

 Why does it matter

 ISACs are member-driven organizations, meaning that ISACs are governed by their members.
-EI-ISAC members include election officials, their trusted IT professionals, election associations, and supporting members (such as election technology vendors).
-By reporting cyber attacks, physical threats, and other disruptions they experience, the EI-ISAC is able to disseminate critical information to make others aware of such threats and recommended ways to combat or mitigate them.
+By reporting cyber attacks, physical threats, and other disruptions they experience, the MS-ISAC is able to disseminate critical information to make others aware of such threats and recommended ways to combat or mitigate them.

 What you can do